-Café Los Sueños is a Washington, DC-based specialty coffee roastery with a social mission.
+Café Los Sueños is a Baltimore-based specialty coffee roastery with a social mission.
 Our inspiration comes from the life story of co-founder and roaster, Carlos Payes, who grew up working in the coffee fields near Santa Ana, El Salvador.
 We are dedicated to providing our customers with a unique connection to the source, and to sharing our success with the hard-working coffee communities who bring us our daily cup.

 Born in the mountains of El Salvador, roaster Carlos Payes grew up working in the coffee fields.
 In November, when the coffee had ripened into bright red cherries, he joined hundreds of other harvesters from his area to pick the crop by hand.
 Once they have a full sack, harvesters hoist the 200-pound bags onto their shoulders and start hiking to the road where trucks await the crop.
 For a full day’s work, Carlos earned between $5-$6 for his labor.

 Even as a child, Carlos’s primary obligation was to help his family survive.
 His family lived in a remote mountainous area, without access to electricity, running water or transportation.
 His family struggled to subsist on the crops they grew by hand, on 55 acres of land that they rented about an hour’s walk from home.
 The combination of the labor-intensive practices, the high cost of fertilizer and the devastating civil war of the 1980 and 90s presented grave economic challenges for his family.
 They often did not have enough food to eat; Carlos and his siblings went barefoot.